 This webpage is available as a resource for you to make an informed decision for receiving vaccination.
 If you have any questions about vaccination or our distribution plan, please check out this list of frequently asked questions.
 You can also contact email@example.com

 Key Priorities of Duke Health Vaccination Plans

 We are following NC DHHS guidelines for the distribution of the COVID-19 vaccine to our team members, patients and community.
 All phases are currently active, and all North Carolinians age 12 and older are now eligible for vaccination.
 All team members may sign up to receive their COVID-19 vaccination at one of our employee vaccination clinics.

 Currently, there are no plans to require COVID-19 vaccination for any Duke University, Duke University Health System or PDC employees.
 Duke University, Duke University Health System and PDC employees will receive the COVID-19 vaccine at no cost.

 One more way to stay safe

-A tested, safe and effective vaccine will be available to all who want it, but supplies will be limited at first.
+A tested, safe and effective vaccine is available to all who want it.

 Learn more about the COVID-19 Vaccine

 Watch one of our recent Duke Health Leadership Town Halls to learn more about our COVID-19 vaccination plans.
-Panelists included Cameron Wolfe, MBBS, who discussed the latest COVID-19 vaccine developments; Jason Zivica who addressed our vaccine distribution operations; Kuldip Patel, PharmD, who addressed our operations in place to distribute the J&J vaccine and Michelle Lyn who reviewed our efforts to reach underserved populations.
+Panelists included Cameron Wolfe, MBBS, who discussed the latest COVID-19 vaccine developments; Geeta Swamy, MD, who answered questions about how vaccination may affect pregnant women and Rhonda Brandon who reviewed our current employee vaccination plans.
 The town hall was moderated by Katie Galbraith, president of Duke Regional Hospital.